darielrll/bacal/src/main/java/drll/problems/hackerRank/journeyToTheMoon/JourneyToTheMoon.md

 ##### Resume of the problem:

- Given a list of pairs of astronauts that belong to the same city and a number for the total of astronauts, the problem is calculate how many pair of  astronauts can be formed with the constraint that they should belong to different countries.
+ Given a list of pairs of astronauts that belong to the same city, and a number for the total of astronauts, the problem is to calculate how many pairs of  astronauts can be formed with the constraint that they should belong to different countries.

 ##### Notes